 There is no psychiatrist in the world like a puppy licking your face – Ben Williams

-Research validates pets’ role in families and their positive impact on mental wellness and emotional support received by pet-owners or families of pets.
+Research validates pets’ role in families and their positive impact on mental wellness and emotional support received by pet owners or families of pets.
 Pets impact a person’s distress differently.
-According to scientific studies, human attachment to pets fosters a positive mood and help alleviate depression, stress and anxiety.
+According to scientific studies, human attachment to pets fosters a positive mood and helps alleviate depression, stress, and anxiety.

 Click To Read A Specific Topics

 What Are The Health Benefits Of Pets?

 There is a multitude of powerful health benefits of having a pet as your companion.
 When you care for this pet, you get to experience the joys of sharing your life with animals.
 That great silent company, the playing, and the wonderful snuggling up with your furry friend have health benefits.
 Some of the ways pets improve your mental wellness include:

 One of the most likely outcomes of an insecure attachment or dysfunctional attachment at home with a family member or in other relationships can be depression.
 Pet owners with a strong connection with their pets are less likely to suffer from depression than people who don’t have pets or aren’t caring enough.
 Pets evoke positive feelings in their owners.
 Pets make them better equipped to avoid sinking into depression and successfully overcome the challenges of their disorder.

 A nursing home study stated that patients undergoing treatment for chronic depression saw a dramatic improvement in their attitude when they took responsibility for a dog.